Alternate Dispute Resolution

 Participation in an ADR session is voluntary and confidential.
 With the exception of trainings, all ADR services are confidential unless all participants in the ADR meeting agree otherwise.
 The mediator or facilitator will disclose neither the names of the participants nor content of an ADR session to any outside source unless otherwise agreed.
 Employees utilizing ADR services to resolve a conflict have assurance that information raised in an ADR meeting will not be used against them at a future date.
 Similarly, if families and districts have an unsuccessful ADR meeting (resulting in a state level proceeding), none of the contents in an ADR session will be used as evidence in a subsequent due process hearing.

 Generally, when disagreements are not resolved at a local level, a SELPA Program Specialist assists districts and families in working through disagreements related to the IEP process.
 All SELPA Program Specialists are trained in Alternate Dispute Resolution through attendance at trainings and conferences.
 Occasionally, another ADR specialist will be contracted with to support the process.
 ADR services can include: Trainings; Resolution Sessions; Pre-filing Meetings; Facilitated IEP Meetings; and Coaching.
+If you are interested in receiving support from a SELPA Program Specialist with any of these services, please complete the following Butte County SELPA ADR Services Request.

 The Butte County SELPA has for many years held a contract with Rowell Family Empowerment of Northern California, Inc., whose advocates help field parent concerns when parents are reluctant to work with district staff for whatever reason.
 Acting as a liaison, they work collaboratively with the family and the district, and many times SELPA staff, to bring about meetings or resolutions without a need for other complaint processes.
 Rowell Family Empowerment services are funded through grant funds from the SELPA Alternate Dispute Resolution grant.